 The aftermath of any disaster that has directly affected your property can be a traumatic situation that is filled with stress and uncertainty.
 Paul Davis offers the following tips and information that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
-(913) 345-2700
+(816) 246-1779

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as possible.

-- Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:
+While you are waiting for help to arrive, below are some tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
 (Do not use a vacuum cleaner.)